Polyurea Garage Floor Coatings in Troy, MI

 Vanderpool Avenue, Troy, MI

-Our crew arrived at this Vanderpool Avenue property to find a 414-square-foot garage in the middle of a renovation.
+Our crew arrived at this 414-square-foot garage in the middle of a renovation.
 An exposed concrete block wall ran along one side.
 Plumbing rough-in work was visible.
-The slab itself showed years of accumulated wear — surface staining, oil spots, scratch marks, and patches of old painted or flaked coating that had lost adhesion.
-No steps and no vertical lip work were included in the scope.
-The floor needed full removal of the old coating and thorough repair before anything new could go down.
+The slab showed years of accumulated wear — surface staining, oil spots, and scratch marks across the full floor.
+Patches of old painted coating had lost adhesion and were flaking off in sections.
+No steps and no vertical surfaces were in scope.

 Our crew ground the full slab to remove the remnants of the old painted coating.
-Diamond grinding cut through the failed material and opened the surface of the concrete beneath.
-Our team worked across all 414 square feet until the slab was clean and free of the old coating.
-The grinding exposed the true condition of the concrete — surface damage, pitting, and staining were visible across the full floor once the old coating was gone.
+Diamond grinding cut through the failed material and opened the concrete beneath.
+We worked across all 414 square feet until the slab was clean and free of the old coating.
+The grinding exposed the true condition of the concrete — surface damage, pitting, and staining visible across the full floor once the old material was gone.
+Our team vacuumed thoroughly before moving to the repair phase.

 Mender Application

-With the surface fully open, our crew applied mender compound across the slab.
-The damage was spread broadly enough to warrant a full-floor application rather than spot repairs.
-The mender photos show a large, dark, wet coat pulled across the full surface — filling pitting, bridging damaged zones, and creating a unified base.
-Our team spread and troweled the material to even coverage throughout.
-Our crew allowed full cure time before the next phase began.
+The damage was spread broadly enough to warrant a full-floor mender application rather than spot repairs.
+Our crew pulled a large, dark, wet coat of mender compound across the full surface — filling the pitting, bridging damaged zones, and creating a unified base.
+We spread and troweled the material to even coverage throughout.
+Our team allowed full cure time before the next phase began.

 Second Grind

 After the mender cured, our crew ran a second grind across all 414 square feet.
 This pass brought the repaired surface flush and produced a consistent profile from edge to edge.
-The floor came out of this phase level, clean, and ready for the MC-3 coating system.
 No high spots remained.
 No loose or compromised material carried through.

-The homeowner selected Stoney Creek — a medium charcoal blend with grey and white chips throughout.
+Our clients had selected Stoney Creek — a medium charcoal blend with grey and white flakes throughout.
 Our crew applied the MC-3 polyurea-polyaspartic coating system by roller across the prepared 414 square feet.
-Our team broadcast the decorative flake into the wet base coat.
-They then applied the heavy clear topcoat with 16-grit traction additive to lock in the flakes and seal the surface.
-The coating runs cleanly wall to wall with no steps or vertical surfaces to transition.
+We broadcast the flakes into the wet base coat across every panel.
+Our team then applied the clear polyaspartic topcoat with 16-grit traction additive to lock in the flakes and seal the surface.

 NEW Garage Floor Coating